jbouduin/musik.generator/README.md

 optional arguments:
   -h, --help            show this help message and exit --config CONFIG, -c CONFIG
-                        The name of the configuration file --generate-only, -g   Do not process generated files --output OUTPUT, -o OUTPUT
+                        The name of the configuration file.
+[Default = 'json.config'] --generate-only, -g   Do not process generated files --output OUTPUT, -o OUTPUT
-                        The output directory
+                        The output directory.
+If not provided reading the value from the configuratiomn file.
+[Default = '.\out']
   --force, -f           Force creation of the output directory if it does not exist --standard-pitch STANDARD_PITCH, -s STANDARD_PITCH
                         The standard pitch (a.k.a.
 Kammerton) when generating mp3-files.
 [Default = 443]